Haarsh1306/voosh-full-stack-assignment/README.md

 ## Project Overview

-The application frontend is built using React, Tailwind CSS, while the backend is powered by Node.js with Express.
+The application frontend is built using React, Tailwind CSS, while the backend is powered by Node.js with Express and PostgreSQL for storing information about databases.
 It provides a user-friendly interface for managing tasks with drag-and-drop functionality, allowing users to seamlessly organize tasks within columns.

 ## Key Features